tldr-pages/tldr/pages/common/mods.md

 - Ask for help with your documentation, in a markdown [f]ormat:

-`mods "write a new section to this readme for a feature that sends you a free rabbit if you hit r"`
+`mods -f "write a new section to this readme for a feature that sends you a free rabbit if you hit r"`

 - Organize your videos, in a markdown [f]ormat: